 Pupils are invited to participate in the Rewards Trips by letter which requires a signed parental response.

 This is an annual opportunity to invite pupils to a celebration of their achievements at a formal awards ceremony attended by pupils, parents, staff and members of the governing body.
 Pupils are invited to attend the ceremony in recognition of their achievements and to be publicly awarded.
-Nominations are made by subject leaders and Heads of Year which celebrate outstanding achievement in a number of areas; Academic, Sports, Performing Arts and Service in the Community.
+Nominations are made by subject leaders and Heads of Year which celebrate outstanding achievement in a number of areas.
 The rewards include public recognition at a formal ceremony, certificates, prizes and trophies.